ShiraStarL/Credit_Card_Digits_Recognition/README.md

 **Shira Levy** - [Shira Star](https://github.com/ShiraStarL)

-"It is only with the hurt one can see rightly, what is essential is invisible to the eye" [Le petit prince](https://i.pinimg.com/originals/d5/0d/44/d50d44dfc6cfbc89f9f27d582fe401e7.jpg)
+"It is only with the heart that one can see rightly, what is essential is invisible to the eye" [Le petit prince](https://i.pinimg.com/originals/d5/0d/44/d50d44dfc6cfbc89f9f27d582fe401e7.jpg)